alexej-schelle/Bec-Symmetry-Breaking/README.md

    This software version corresponds to publication of Fluctuation and Noise Letters, Vol. 16, No. 01, 1750009 (2017).

-   The Python routine bec_symmytry_breaking.py calculates :
+   The Python routine bec_symmytry_breaking.py is compatible with Python 2 or Python 3 (for Version 3, some parts have to be changed) and calculates :

    1. Condensate field modes
    2. Condensate wave fields at equilibrium (symmetry aspects)